helen thomas | career coach | australia

-In my 30s, I was living in London, had a busy social life, an awesome corporate job and a great relationship.
-Thriving on professional recognition, fashionable restaurants and travel to exotic locations, my life looked amazing.
+In my 30s, I had a busy social life, an awesome corporate job, heaps of international travel & a great relationship.
+Thriving on professional recognition, fashionable restaurants & exotic locations, my life looked amazing.

-Without a strategy, I experienced false starts, detours and lots of wasted time and money.
+Without a strategy, there were false starts, detours and lots of wasted time, money & energy.
 Eventually I realised always trying to do “the right thing” was what was making me unhappy.

 Understanding I needed to do the work to design my own path was a massive relief.

-I finally achieved a career I love.
-It took many years to get here but now I’m more energised and inspired by my work than I’ve ever been.
+I finally achieved a career I love & now I’m more energised and inspired by my work than I’ve ever been.

 I’ll help you to cut through the confusion, make changes and create a career that’s both meaningful and successful.

 I was successful but …

 I spent years searching for a “fix”.

 Working with a coach help me understand what I enjoyed most – recognising talent and enabling that talent to flourish and thrive.
 It was a simple, but profound discovery.

-Blending my decades of professional experience with career coaching skills I’ve developed practical, evidence-based career design solutions.
+Blending my decades of professional experience with coaching skills I’ve developed practical, evidence-based career design solutions.